Shai-sterling/Ghana-recipes/README.md

 Instruction

-You need a desktop, Ruby 3.0, rails 6.1 or higher, SQLite3 or any other database to be able to start using this web application.
-Google fonts CDN added for setting fonts.
+You need a desktop, Ruby 3.0, rails 6.1 or higher, SQLite3 or any other database to be able to start this web application.
+Google added by CDN added for setting fontsl.
 This Application has three models(Recipe, Ingredient and review).
 Recipe model has-many-to-may relationship with Ingredient and Review.